Ephigenia/mite-cli/README.md

     mite amend 1847132

-You can also pass additional informations like the note:
+You can also pass additional information like the note:

     mite amend 12345678 "created a programmable list of items"